Eesti-Malu-Instituut/we-aruanded/README.md

 # filters can be added and mysql queries modified in filters.json file

-# table rows can be modified in table_rows.json fileA
+# table rows can be modified in table_rows.json fileAA
 ```